 Students will spend their classroom time at Marquette and in clinical rotations with Medical College of Wisconsin physicians and nursing practitioners as well as regional clinical sites including Froedtert & MCW Froedtert Hospital, Children’s Hospital of Wisconsin, the Clement J. Zablocki VA Medical Center, Wheaton Franciscan Franklin Hospital, Wheaton Franciscan Healthcare – All Saints, Wheaton Franciscan Healthcare – Elmbrook Memorial Hospital, Wheaton Franciscan – St. Jospeh’s Hospital, and Wheaton Franciscan St Francis Hospital.

-The program’s first cohort will begin in August 2017, pending accreditation in May by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+The program’s first cohort will begin in August 2018.
 Applications to enroll in the program are currently open, but no admittance letters will be issued until after accreditation.